Delwar2004/suspicious-behavior-classification-benchmark/README.md

 - Vision Transformer (ViT)
 - CNN Feature Extraction + Support Vector Machine (SVM)

-The findings from this benchmark serve as the foundation for the subsequent object detection study presented in **Part II** of the research series.
+The findings from this benchmark build upon the object detection study presented in **Part I** of the Suspicious Behavior Research Series, extending the investigation from object detection to image classification.

 ---